vana-com/personal-server/docs/260121-data-portability-protocol-spec.md

 2. **Session Creation**: Builder backend creates a session (signed) via Session Relay.
 The frontend opens a popup with a deep link.
 3. **Desktop Pairing**: User opens the Desktop App via deep link (Desktop App must be installed).
 4. **Consent**: Desktop App fetches session details, resolves Builder metadata by discovering the manifest from `appUrl`, verifies signature, and prompts the user to approve.
-5. **Completion**: Desktop App submits the signed Grant to the Gateway (relayer) to create the on-chain `permissionId`, then submits the signed Grant + `permissionId` to the Session Relay.
+5. **Completion**: Desktop App calls `POST /v1/grants` on the Personal Server with `{ granteeAddress, scopes }`.
+The Personal Server signs the EIP-712 grant registration and submits it to the Gateway, returning a `grantId`.
+The Desktop App then approves the session via Session Relay with `{ secret, grantId, userAddress, scopes }`.
 The Builder receives the grant payload via polling or webhook and completes the login.

 Grant payload includes `grantId` (on-chain `permissionId`) and the user's wallet address.